 Clif Kid Z Bar

 Snack bars can get expensive, especially ones that are organic and made for kids!
-This 36 count of Cliff Kid ZBars is 16.99, which is the best price per bar I can usually find.
+At Costco, you can get a 36 count of Cliff Kid ZBars for 16.99, which is the best price per bar I can usually find.
 (Sometimes Amazon has a good deal too!)

 This variety pack has enough options that everyone can find a favorite snack bar in the pack!